My name is Clare Conroy. Some stuff you may or may not want to know about me…

 - I have qualifications in resource & environmental management (from the ANU) and human resource management (University of Canberra)

-- I have lived in Canberra, Australia for almost 15 years (Adelaide is my home-town)
+- I have lived in Canberra, Australia for 15 years (but Adelaide is my home-town)

 - I take a photo of what I am doing at 8.36pm every night most nights